 Add a Pop of Color

-One great aspect of gray is that it is easy to match with.
-Gray goes with most colors and textures so adding a pop of color can be a good way to elevate your bathroom design.
-As I already mentioned, I like holding samples together when I am working this out.
+One significant aspect of gray is that it is easy to match.
+Gray goes with most colors and textures, so adding a pop of color can be an excellent way to elevate your bathroom design.
+As I mentioned, I like holding samples together when working this out.

-In this concrete bathroom below you can see an orange stained wood door.
-This creates a great contrast from the gray bathroom but seems to go together quite well.
+In this gray bathroom below, you can see an orange-stained wood door.
+The gray and orange combination creates a great contrast from the gray bathroom but goes together quite nicely.
 It livens up a very serious space with a subtle playfulness.
-Be careful with how you do this, because I have seen it done poorly.
-Adding a pop of color can really bring a lot to a gray bathroom.
+Be careful with how you do this because I have seen it done poorly.
+Adding a pop of color can bring a lot to a gray bathroom.

 Gray Bathroom with Orange Wood Door (FiDi.
 Downtown Manhattan, NYC)